slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - the best way to get value was to start giving it away? you’re giving validation
 - social adeptness is balancing two seemingly opposing social strategies: competing and cooperating

-> *'Money is the ultimate network effect.' -- naval
+> *"Money is the ultimate network effect."
+-- naval
-> *'Business networking is a complete waste of time.
-The reality is if you're building something interesting, you will always have more people who will want to know you.' -- naval*
+> *"Business networking is a complete waste of time.
+The reality is if you're building something interesting, you will always have more people who will want to know you."
+-- naval*
 -->

-> *'To develop your intellectual powers at the expense of the social is to retard your own progress to mastery.' -- Robert Greene*
+> *"To develop your intellectual powers at the expense of the social is to retard your own progress to mastery."
+-- Robert Greene*

-> *'The enemy of excellence is isolation.' -- Aaron Walker*
+> *"The enemy of excellence is isolation."
+-- Aaron Walker*

 Make networking an [habit](chapter_1_self.md#on-habits-and-systems): who you know and whether they like you will determine what opportunities you get.

-> *'Everyone is shy.
+> *"Everyone is shy.
 Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
+Go ahead."
-Go ahead.' -- Kevin Kelly*
+-- Kevin Kelly*

-> *'It is astonishing what foolish things a man thinking alone can come temporarily to believe.' -- Keynes*
+> *"It is astonishing what foolish things a man thinking alone can come temporarily to believe."
+-- Keynes*

-> *'Being alone never felt right.
-Sometimes it felt good, but it never felt right.' -- Charles Bukowski*
+> *"Being alone never felt right.
+Sometimes it felt good, but it never felt right."
+-- Charles Bukowski*

-> *'Your silence will not protect you.' -- Audre Lorde*
+> *"Your silence will not protect you."
+-- Audre Lorde*

-> *'Do not build fortresses to protect yourself: isolation is dangerous.'
+> *"Do not build fortresses to protect yourself: isolation is dangerous.'
-'Play the perfect courtier.' -- Robert Greene (4th and 24th law of powers)*
+'Play the perfect courtier."
+-- Robert Greene (4th and 24th law of powers)*

 ### How to network?